intelzenter/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Ask the team if they would like to do something recreational together and offer to organize it.
 - [ ] Tell the team that you see this as a problem and ask them to solve it.
 - [ ] Since no one has come to you with a complaint, assume that the limited interaction works for everyone.

+### Q95.
+Which of these traits is most important for being an effective Team Facilitator?Which of these traits is most important for being an effective Team Facilitator?

+ being self-awarebeing self-aware

+ being someone who takes chargebeing someone who takes charge

+ being extrovertedbeing extroverted

+ having a type A personalityhaving a type A personality